KatieWoe/bbcourts/WEEKLY_STATUS.md

 Jaekyeong Lee: Last week, I made a wireframe for the 'My favourites' page that displays the basketball courts that the user has favourited.
 This week, I will create a skeleton html and a basic script to render the 'My Favourite' page, along with its design documentation.

 Toan Lam: I implemented a review system this week that allows users to submit and view feedback on their experiences.
 Each review includes a star rating, description, and the reviewer’s name and date.

+# Week 10/20

+## Individual Updates
+Kathryn Woessner: File for the fourth checkpoint made.
+Data started to populate.
+Due to a death in the family last week and next will be low productivity for me.